-Basic salary plus two and one half percent (2.5%) for Security Guards and Residential Rehabilitation Counselors within the Department of Social and Health Services that are assigned to the Special Commitment Center (SCC) firefighting response team.
+Basic salary plus two and one half percent (21/2%) for Security Guards and Residential Rehabilitation Counselors within the Department of Social and Health Services that are assigned to the Special Commitment Center (SCC) firefighting response team.

-Within the Department of Labor and Industries, conditional to serious hazard exposure as defined by RCW 49.17.180(6): Industrial Hygienists and Safety & Health Specialists will be compensated basic salary plus ten percent (10%) for each hour they are required to use personal protective equipment (excluding hard hat, boots, hearing and eye protection) to enter a hazardous worksite to consult, inspect or investigate where serious hazards are present.
+Within the Department of Labor and Industries, conditional to serious hazard exposure as defined by RCW 49.17.180(6): Compliance Industrial Safety and Health Investigators and Occupational Safety & Health Professionals will be compensated basic salary plus ten percent (10%) for each hour they are required to use personal protective equipment (excluding hard hat, boots, hearing and eye protection) to enter a hazardous worksite to consult, inspect or investigate where serious hazards are present.

 Basic salary plus five percent (5%) shall be paid to trained and qualified employees who are assigned members of the following designated specialty teams: Emergency Response Team (ERT), Special Emergency Response Team (SERT), Inmate Recovery Team (INT), Crisis Negotiation Team (CNT) and Critical Incident Stress Management (CISM).
 Assignment pay under this reference shall be paid on an hour for hour basis for every hour worked during an authorized team related assignment or training.

-Within the Washington State Patrol, basic salary plus five percent (5%) shall be paid to Northwest High Intensity Drug Trafficking Area employees for performing criminal intelligence and investigative analysis work.
-Activities include de-confliction communications with other government public safety agencies for officer safety, developing criminal link to associates and family members for known or potential criminal activities, and interviewing individuals and their attorneys.
+Within the Washington State Patrol, basic salary plus five percent (5%) shall be paid to Northwest High Intensity Drug Trafficking Area and Organized Crime Intelligence Unit employees for performing criminal intelligence and investigative analysis work.
+Activities include de-confliction communications with other government public safety agencies for officer safety.
+De-confliction of case information to ensure that officers are not taking action in conflict of another active investigation.
+Developing criminal link to associates and family members for known or potential criminal activities.
+Participating in proffer interviews with detectives, subjects and attorneys.
+Participating in the service of state and federal search warrants.

 For certified Department of Transportation employees in positions permanently assigned duties that include tree evaluation and felling.
-Basic salary plus the hourly difference between step M of the Highway Maintenance Worker 2 class and step M of the salary representing a four (4) range increase over the Highway Maintenance Worker 2 class for each hour evaluating and/or tree felling trees greater than six (6) inches in diameter.
+Basic salary plus the hourly difference between Step M of the Highway Maintenance Worker 2 class and Step M of the salary representing a four (4) range increase over the Highway Maintenance Worker 2 class for each hour evaluating and/or tree felling trees greater than six (6) inches in diameter.